minprog/cs50x-1718-1819/practice/70 ready/ready.md

 Before your start you might want to have another look at the DOM structure:
 ![embed](https://www.youtube.com/embed/LKWJpgvfH3U)

-And if you your not comofortable with the basics of Javascript, you migh want to have a look at this video:
+And if you're not comfortable with the basics of Javascript, you might want to have a look at this video:
 ![embed](https://www.youtube.com/embed/Z93IaNfavZw)

 ## Getting started